Robert Prytz: Career

 Robert Prytz scored his first goal for the club vs Clydebank away in the League Cup in August, with Rangers winning 4-1.

-He also made a good inpact in his league debut away vs Motherwell scoring in a 2-2 draw.
+He also made a good impact in his league debut away vs Motherwell scoring in a 2-2 draw.
 Prytz scored the 2-1 winner away to Aberdeen 3 weeks later and he scored a spectacular goal away to Celtic in October, a corner kick that went straight in goal.